Advertisement

 Not quite, but the demise of the hot-hatch has to be one of the most baffling trends of recent times.
 Who doesn’t want a car that’s small but practical, fast but affordable, and most importantly, ridiculous amounts of fun?

-Ok, so the Golf GTI and Golf R are soldiering on, the Ioniq 5 N has proved electric hatches can work (albeit at a much higher power and price point), the GR Yaris is total magic and the latest Honda Civic Type R is unequivocally The Boss.
+Ok, so the Golf GTI and Golf R are soldiering on, the GR Yaris is total magic and the latest Honda Civic Type R is unequivocally The Boss.
 But hot hatches used to be everywhere, on every street corner, usually wrapped around a lamppost… so is this, the new Alpine A290, the car to save the hot hatch?

-OK, that’s a bit of a lofty set-up, but if it’s got even a sprinkling of the A110’s handling genius… this could be the car to usher in a new generation of small, electric hot hatches - like the new electric Mini JCW and the VW ID.3 GTX - and introduce the joys of small, nimble and mildly overpowered shopping trolleys to a whole new generation.
+Granted, that’s a bit of a lofty set-up, but if it’s got even a sprinkling of the A110’s handling genius… this could be the car to usher in a new generation of small, electric hot hatches.
+So far cars such as the new electric Mini JCW haven’t really hit the spot, making it a challenge to introduce the joys of small, nimble and mildly overpowered shopping trolleys to a whole new generation.

 Advertisement - Page continues below